-The success a company enjoys—while certainly a result of the hard work and talent of its employees—is also directly attributable to its clients.
-Clients are after all the reason we’re in business in the first place and so their support and relationship deserve gratitude.
+The success a company enjoys — while certainly a result of the hard work and talent of its employees — is also directly attributable to its clients.
+After all, clients are the reason we’re in business in the first place and their support and relationship deserve gratitude.

 While it’s easy to become consumed with winning and then performing the work, it’s important to not lose sight of the relationship at the center of it.
 Needless to say, they shouldn’t be taken for granted.
 So what are some practical ways that a firm can show clients an attitude of gratitude?
 Here are some thoughts.

 As with any relationship, words of affirmation play a critical role in letting the other person know that you value the relationship.
 And in business, it can never hurt to leave no doubt in the client’s mind that their relationship is valuable to your firm.
 And it should start before you get the job, by simply expressing how much your firm would like the business in the first place.
 But once you’ve landed the client, be sure to let them know how much you appreciate their business.
 While there are many different ways to show gratitude, verbal expression should be at the top of your list.